brelod/fwmgr/c/README.md

 gcc -lpthread  server.o runner.o connection.o threadpool.o queue.o netpack.o logging.o   -o server
 ```

 # Examples:
 ## On the server side:
 Keep in mind that to be able to execute the iptables commands you have to run the server side code as a user
-which has the permissions to modify the firewal rules.
+which has the permissions to modify the firewall rules.
-The code is trying to avoid generating to much logs, so by default it only shows the server setup / teardown and the
+The code is trying to avoid generating too much logs, so by default it only shows the server setup / teardown and the
 executed iptables commands.
 To be more verbose you should enable the debug mode as you can see below.

 ```